Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams: Introduction

-The two most popular inverse approaches in the identification of mechanical properties are the Virtual Fields Method~\citep{pierron2012virtual} and the Finite Element Model Updating Method (FEMU)~\citep{Kavanagh1971}.
+The two most popular inverse approaches in the identification of mechanical properties are the Virtual Fields Method~\citep{Pierron2012} and the Finite Element Model Updating Method (FEMU)~\citep{Kavanagh1971}.
 VFM uses the virtual work principle and a set of chosen virtual fields to obtain unknown constitutive parameters.
 For linear elasticity, this leads to explicit computations.
 However, VFM needs an appropriate choice of virtual fields and full-field measurement data~\citep{Avril2008}.
-In FEMU, the deviation between experimental data and finite element simulation is minimized in a global least squars manner.
+In FEMU, the deviation between experimental data and finite element simulation is minimized in a global least-squares manner.
 The main advantages of FEMU are straightforward implementation, the ability to model complex structures, and low vulnerability to noise~\citep{Goenezen2012,Roux2020}.
-On the contrary, FEMU requires the knowledge of boundary conditions and runs the FE model iteratively, which is computationally expensive.
+On the contrary, FEMU requires the knowledge of boundary conditions and runs the finite element (FE) model iteratively, which is computationally expensive.
 The latter can be partially mitigated with continuation strategies, see~\cite{Gokhale2008,Goenezen2011}.
 Various FEMU strategies for material identification were recently reviewed by~\citet{Chen2024}.
 Performance of VFM, FEMU, and related methods was compared by~\citet{Avril2007,Avril2008}, and recently by~\citet{Martins2018,Roux2020}.
-For a broader perspective in the context of beam structures, it is worth to highlight other identification techniques, especially Bayesian approaches~\citep{Hoppe2023}, exact inversion~\citep{Eberle2022}, and Physically-Informed Neural Networks~\citep{Teloli2025}.
+Bayesian inference enables probabilistic inverse modeling and has been applied to the identification of spatial material distributions, e.g., in~\citet{Koutsourelakis2009,Hoppe2023}.
+Among modern approaches, one notable method is EUCLID (Efficient Unsupervised Constitutive Law Identification and Discovery)~\citep{Flaschel2021}, which uses sparse regression with a library of candidate models to discover interpretable constitutive laws from full-field measurement under physical constraints, with extensions including anisotropic hyperelasticity~\citep{Joshi2022}, plasticity~\citep{Xu2025}, and general material models~\citep{Flaschel2023}.
+A recent review for data-driven material identification techniques can be found in~\citet{Fuhg2025}.
+Unlike VFM and EUCLID, FEMU can operate on partial or sparse data and calibrates a full numerical model that can serve, for example, as part of a digital twin.
+However, FEMU requires \textit{a prior} assumption of the constitutive law.
+EUCLID formulations for heterogeneous material are still at an early stage, while FEMU is a well-established technique.
+For completeness in the beam identification context, see also exact inversion~\citep{Eberle2022} and Physics-Informed Neural Networks~\citep{Teloli2025}.

 Concerning homogeneous bodies, FEMU is commonly applied to the identification of constitutive laws parameters in metal plasticity~\citep{Prates2016}, elastic composites~\citep{Gras2013}, and hyperelastic biological tissues~\citep{Murdock2018}.
 Among recent, less conventional FEMU applications, it is worth mentioning the work of~\citet{Liu2018}, who identified damage parameters of graphite using a single four-point bending test and a double iterative optimization technique.~\citet{Hachem2019} employed a coupled isotropic hygro-mechanical model and Digital Volume Correlation to assess the Poisson ratio and swelling coefficient of spruce wood cell walls.
 Finally,~\citet{Shekarchizadeh2021} homogenized a micro-scale model of the pantographic structure with a second-gradient macro-scale model using an energy-based inverse approach.